AnaG0307/my-recipe-blog-a/README.md

 ## Credits

 I would like to thank everyone that has supported me during the development of this project.
-To my family and friends for cheering me up to keep going and to my mentor Chris for guiding me through the requirements and provide me with good tips and advice.
+To my family and friends for cheering me up to keep going, to my mentor Chris for guiding me through the requirements and provide me with good tips and advice and to the tutoring team at Code Institute for supporting me troubleshooting and learning how to solve issues appearing on the way.

 [Back to Top ⇧](#My-Recipe-Book)